TomasTomecek/patchwork-container/README.md

-# Patchwork in a container
+# Patchwork in a container as an Ansible role

 This is a containerized version of [patchwork](https://github.com/getpatchwork/patchwork).

 ## State

-First prototype built.
-Unsuitable for production.
+We are working on it.
+Unsuitable for production yet.
 Suggestions are welcome.

 ## Requirements